Monishkumar-crypto/SR-FLIPFLOP-USING-CASE/README.md

 Program for flipflops and verify its truth table in quartus using Verilog programming.

-Developed by : Priyesh.S
+Developed by : Monish kumar N

-RegisterNumber : 24008184
+RegisterNumber : 24012059

 **RTL LOGIC FOR FLIPFLOPS**